Consensus Analyst Estimated Price Target of $30.57 for Antero Resources Corporation (NYSE:AR) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Antero Resources Corporation (NYSE:AR) dipped -0.47% to close Friday’s market session at $27.78, lower as compared to yesterday’s close.
-The stock price fluctuated between $27.67 and $28.36 throughout the trading session with the volume trading being 4116604 shares, which represented a significant variation when compared to the three months average volume of 5.76 million shares.
-The firm’s stock price fluctuated 0.94% within the last five trades and 18.01% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 3.54% in the last 6 months and 32.79% was added to its value over the previous 3 months.
-AR stock is trading at a margin of 7.70%, 18.18% and 3.29% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Antero Resources Corporation (NYSE:AR) dipped -2.31% to close Friday’s market session at $27.09, lower as compared to yesterday’s close.
+The stock price fluctuated between $26.50 and $27.52 throughout the trading session with the volume trading being 6291324 shares, which represented a significant variation when compared to the three months average volume of 5.66 million shares.
+The firm’s stock price fluctuated -2.48% within the last five trades and 9.37% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -1.63% in the last 6 months and 14.26% was added to its value over the previous 3 months.
+AR stock is trading at a margin of 1.21%, 11.99% and 1.43% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023